mattslay/Visual-FoxPro-language-template-for-Visual-Studio-Code/README.md

 # A language template for Visual FoxPro code files in Visual Studio Code
 Adding these language template files to your installation of Visual Studio Code will bring syntax coloring and language support for Visual FoxPro PRG code files.

+##Installation
-##To install, copy the files from this repo into to this path on your machine:
+Copy the files from this repo into to the path below on your machine (You will need to create the vs.language.vfp folder at the end of the path).
+Also, you will probably need to use Administrator Mode on Explorer to access folders in the Program Files (x86).

 C:\Program Files (x86)\Microsoft VS Code\resources\app\plugins\vs.language.vfp